BarryDigby/Youth-Academy/chapters/chapter1.md

 ---

 <exercise id="1" title="Basic rules of Genetics">
-In the 1860s <span style="color:blue">Gregor Mendel</span> discovered the basic rules of genetics that govern how genes are passed from one organism to it's offspring (referred to as <span style="color:blue">heredity</span> or <span style="color:blue">biological inheritance</span>).
-Using pea plants, Mendel demonstrated that an organisms genome is organised in a collection of discrete, seperable packets of information, now called <span style="color:blue">genes</span>.
-Mendel also demonstrated that the physical makeup of an organism could be divided into a series of discrete entities.
+In the 1860s <span style="color:blue">Gregor Mendel</span> discovered the basic rules of genetics that govern how traits are passed from one organism to it's offspring (referred to as <span style="color:blue">heredity</span> or <span style="color:blue">biological inheritance</span>).
+Using pea plants, Mendel demonstrated that an organisms genome is organised in a collection of discrete, seperable packets of information, now known as <span style="color:blue">genes</span>.

 ***
+### Why was this important?

+The first speculations surrounding heredity arose from the Greeks, and few new ideas arose in the two millenia leading up to Mendels discovery.
+Two main ideas were put forth to explain how traits are passed from parent to offspring:

+- <b>Hippocrates</b>: Each organ in the body secretes 'gemmules', which can travel freely around the body and when passed to offspring, are used as building blocks to reassemble themselves into a newly developed fetus.

+- <b>Aristotle</b>: Emphasized the importance of blood, offspring were developed under the influence of 'hereditary essences' in the blood.
+Most likely the origin of phrases such as "family blood lines" etc.

+These theories are resonably sound at a high level, the concept of "material" transfer is present, but no tests had been performed to test these ideas.
+Both Darwin and his cousin Francis Galton debunked these theories with rabbits and mice..

+### Genotypes, Phenotypes.

 Mendel's research implied that the genetic constitution of an organism (it's <span style="color:blue">genotype</span>) could be divided into thousands of genes, whilst in parallel, the observable, 'outward appearace' of an organism (it's <span style="color:blue">phenotype</span>) could be subdivided into a large number of discrete physical traits, which are controlled by distinct genes (in conjunction with environmental factors).
 See the figure below for 7 phenotypic traits Mendel observed in pea plants: